-Dr. Buawat presented the importance of SMEs in Asia, especially the adoption of Eco-design in their production processes.
-She outlined the objectives of the webinar and emphasized 8 sectors which will be focused on this webinar.
+Dr. Buawat presented the importance of SMEs in Asia, where it is essential for SMEs to operate in an environmentally friendly way, especially the adoption of Eco-design in their production processes.
+She outlined the objectives of the webinar, and emphasized that the webinar focuses on the implementation of Eco-design in SMEs covering 8 sectors: Electronics, Construction, Alternative Energy/Development (EV), Agriculture (resource efficient use), Service (tourism and logistics), Textile, Packaging and Household/personal use.

 She explained briefly the structure, scope and expectations of the two panel sessions: